legendarycode3/decentralized-stablecoin/README.md

 * Tracks protocol collateral and user debt.

 ### `DecentralizedStableCoin.sol`
 The DecentralizedStableCoin contract implements the ERC-20 stablecoin used throughout the protocol.
 It is intentionally lightweight and delegates all collateral management and protocol logic to the `DSCEngine`.
-Minting and burning are restricted to the protocol owner (the `DSCEngine`),
+Minting and burning are restricted to the protocol owner (the `DSCEngine`), ensuring that DSC can only be